mar1usz/Orange-Notes/README.md

 - Save notes on your desktop
 - Store notes in .json file either locally or on Google Drive
 - Run at startup (optional)
-- Doesn't take any space in your taskbar
+- Doesn't take up any space on your taskbar

 ## Prerequisites:
 - .NET Core 3.1